OpenEarable/app/open_earable/lib/apps_tab/cpready/README.md

 ## Mouth-to-mouth resuscitation
 Optionally, the app can prompt the user to do mouth-to-mouth resuscitation.
 This is done by showing a pop-up dialogue after every 30 pushes.

+## Tests
+Since I only have an windows laptop and because of the gradle error, I could not test on an Emulator or physical android device.
+The app is therefore only tested on Edge(Web) and Chrome(Web).